**The link to apply is below. Please read all of the following information first before applying.**

 The artist is asked to provide one public presentation (workshop, lecture, reading, demonstration, etc.) during the residency.
 The presentation will take place at 7:00 p.m. on the second Wednesday of the artist’s residency.
 There are multiple options for the location of the presentation and a final decision will be made after the artist is selected.
 The artist will also contribute one piece of their work to Mackinac State Historic Parks within 12 months of the end of the residency.

-The artist is responsible for transportation to and from Mackinac Island and should bring all personal equipment, supplies, and food.
+The artist is responsible for transportation to and from and while on Mackinac Island as well as all personal equipment, supplies, and food.
+The resident can call for a dray or taxi (906-847-3323) on Mackinac Island to help transport their own supplies; this service will not be provided by Mackinac State Historic Parks.
 There is a grocery store located across the street.
-Check-in is on Monday between 3 and 5 pm; check out is on Sunday by 12 noon.
+Check-in is on Tuesday between 3 and 5 pm, and a representative from Mackinac State Historic Parks will meet you at the residence; check out is on Sunday by 12 noon.
 No housekeeping is provided during the residency and artist is responsible for leaving the residence clean and in good order.

 Applications will only be accepted electronically.
 There is a $25 application fee, and applications will not be considered complete until the fee is received.
-The deadline to receive applications is January 15, 2021.
-Additionally, all applications fees must be received by this date as well.
+The deadline to receive applications is January 13, 2023 by 5:00 p.m.
+EST. Additionally, all applications fees must be received by this date as well.
 An option to pay online is available while filling out the application.
 If you’d like to send a check, please use the address below.